Purifyyy/FEI-I-PPDS/README.md

 ## Installation guide

 In order to run our implementation of bakery algorithm, it is recommended that a Python version 3.8, or higher is used.
-Additionally a [fei.ppds](https://github.com/Programator2/ppds) python package implementing the `Thread` is required.
+Additionally a [fei.ppds](https://github.com/Programator2/ppds) python package implementing `Thread` class is required.
 The package can be installed using pip:

 ```
 pip install --upgrade fei.ppds